 This is all about you, particularly the first step.
 Nobody can do that better than you and nobody can do it for you.
 In order to change your narrative, you must be ready to shift your perspective.
-And that will only happen once you have a clear idea of your identity, your goals, and your core values.
+And that will only happen once you have a clear idea of what is holding you back and how to overcome it.

 Decluttering your narratives means you start by gathering all your narratives and checking them out, one after the other.

-Then you take a look at every narrative and ask yourself, just like Marie Kondo would:
+Then we take a look at every narrative and ask I will ask you, just like Marie Kondo would:

 Does it spark joy?
 When it doesn’t you can either do it the Marie Kondo way and say goodbye gratefully.
 You can also ghost it.
 Both are fine.

-Here is the example of my professional story I put into one paragraph: “Enchanted with cutting long stories short and putting them into a bigger picture since her childhood, Caroline founded her communications consultancy, Harthcommunications, in Berlin in 2010.
-She is a renowned communications expert guiding leaders and founders to own their story.
-With a phd in history of law, she understands academic subjects and her indepth knowledge of sustainability and diversity communication means she can inject empathy and emotional connection into her clients stories.”
+Here is an example for an internal communications manifesto helping you to own your story.
+It is my About me which I created after stepping out of my comfort zone and decluttering the narratives: “Enchanted with cutting long stories short and putting them into a bigger picture since her childhood, Caroline founded her communications consultancy, Harthcommunications, in Berlin in 2010.
+She is a renowned communications expert guiding leaders and founders to own their stories.
+With a PhD in history of law, she understands academic subjects and her in-depth knowledge of sustainability and diversity communication means she can inject empathy and emotional connection into my client’s stories.”